Atlas07/country-select/README.md

 3. Start the development server: `npm run dev`
 4. Run tests: `npm test`
 5. Build for production: `npm run build`

+## Next Steps

+1. Add Storybook for CountriesSelect as it could be treated as reusable component
+2. Implement i18n support for multi-language functionality
+3. Implement keyboard shortcut for quick country selection (e.g., typing country code)
+4. Create a changelog to track version updates and changes
+5. Implement a theming system for easy style customization
+6. Add support for region/continent filtering
+7. Support for missing flags
+8. Lazy load flags for slow connections, SSR support